hph/drake/README.md

 **For a non-interactive invocation use* `drake -s "my master passwordgmail"`*, which returns the password directly.*

-Please take note that this is presently __NOT__ a cryptographically secure program.
+Please take note that this is not intended as a cryptologically secure program.

 Features
 --------